araghon007/X1nput/README.md

 ![image](https://user-images.githubusercontent.com/10870921/124172613-5462f900-daaa-11eb-9fcc-f357f7255a1b.png)

 3. From the list, select the name of the game you want to use X1nput in and press Inject

 ![image](https://user-images.githubusercontent.com/10870921/124172887-a86ddd80-daaa-11eb-8e35-47ceedbbd0fe.png)

+	IMPORTANT: If you're using Steam's Xbox Configuration Support, you need to inject into steam instead

 4. Enjoy trigger rumble